-All these databases are freely accessible on the web, no login required.
+Most of these databases are freely accessible online.

 Acufinder.com is the leading resource for everything to do with Acupuncture, Chinese Herbs and Asian Medicine.
 It is the premier Web destination for those seeking health and wellness for themselves and their loved ones through the principles of Oriental Medicine.
 We are the voice of authority for up-to-date health and wellness information from an Eastern Medicine perspective.
 Acufinder.com provides millions of Internet users with an online database of licensed acupuncture providers, acupuncture schools, events, photos, resources, advice, decision support tools, and much more.